 It fell on a weekend

 Meghan Markle and Prince Harry exchanged vows on May 19, 2018, which broke a couple royal traditions.
 To start, the wedding was on a Saturday.
 In the past, royal weddings have typically been held on a weekday.
-Queen Elizabeth II and Prince Philip got married on a Thursday, Prince Charles and Princess Diana on a Wednesday, and Prince William and Kate Middleon on a Friday.
+Queen Elizabeth II and Prince Philip got married on a Thursday, Prince Charles and Princess Diana on a Wednesday, and Prince William and Kate Middleton on a Friday.
 Also, the wedding was held on the same day as Britain’s historic soccer cup competition, the Emirates FA Final Cup.
 Prince William is the president of the Football Association and usually makes an appearance at the Final Cup.
-But this year, we guess he had other events to attend!
+But in 2018, we guess he had other events to attend!